mohammadshuaib99/Age-Converter/README.md

 # Age-Calculator
-How to make age converter using HTML, CSS and Javascript
+How to make age calculator using HTML, CSS and Javascript